Who can ride Trials?

 Where do I find the date of the next event?

-The Calendar will be posted on the website, upcoming event will have flyers to download for specific info on that event.
+Events are posted on the Events page.
+Upcoming events will have flyers to download for specific info on that event.
 Members will also be emailed and/or mailed flyers prior.

-Most events are Saturday & Sundays.
-The Saturday trial is suited more for all family members, from young kids to Advanced levels usually with a short easy loop and moderate sections.
+Most events are held on Saturdays & Sundays.
+The Saturday trial is suited more for all family members, from young kids to advanced levels usually with a short easy loop and moderate sections.

 I’ve seen people ride over huge obstacles – do I need to be able to do that?